JetBrains/Qodana/topics/gitlab.md

 Starting from version 2024.1 of %product%, you can use the merge request UI of GitLab CI/CD to view specific lines of code that contain problems along with their description and recommendations for improvement.

-To implement this feature, %product% generates JSON-formatted inspection reports supported by [Code Quality](https://docs.gitlab.com/ee/ci/testing/code_quality.html) and contained in the `gl-code-quality-report.json` file.
+To implement this feature, %product% generates JSON-formatted analysis reports supported by [Code Quality](https://docs.gitlab.com/ee/ci/testing/code_quality.html) and contained in the `gl-code-quality-report.json` file.

 By default, this feature is configured to `true`, so you do not need to make any additional settings.
 If necessary,